google-marketing-solutions/feedgen/README.md

 attribute values for composing the title, to avoid LLM hallucinations and ensure consistency.
 For example, the value `Blue` from the input feed attribute **Color** for a specific feed item will be used for its corresponding title instead of, say, a generated value `Navy`.
-This behaviour can be overriden with the `Prefer Generated Attributes over Input` checkbox in the **Title Prompt Settings**, and is useful whenever the input feed itself contains erroneous or poor quality data.
+This behaviour can be overridden with the `Prefer Generated Attributes over Input` checkbox in the **Title Prompt Settings**, and is useful whenever the input feed itself contains erroneous or poor quality data.